 The Access to HE Diploma (Medicine) is an excellent preparation for progression into studying Medicine at university.
 This exciting course aims to provide academic preparation for higher education study for adults who, because of social, educational or individual circumstances may have achieved few, if any, prior qualifications.
 This diploma is being developed by Skills and Education Group Access to meet a Quality Assurance Agency (QAA) defined Medicine subject descriptor so that medical schools can have a confidence in offering our non-traditional students a place on a higher education Medicine programme.

-The programme delivery method includes lectures and seminars and a good level of student participation is expected.
+The programme delivery method includes lectures, supported problem-solving practice and lab-based practical work.
 You will be expected to make presentations on a regular basis throughout the course to develop your presentation skills.
-Attendance in College is typically for three days per week (September 2021 - June 2022) plus an additional 10 to 15 hours personal self-guided study.
+Attendance in College is typically for three days per week plus an additional 10 to 15 hours personal self-guided study.
 Timetables and hours of study will be discussed at the interview.

 A good level of student participation is expected throughout the duration of the course.